Sagrikab/Sagrikab/README.md

-- 🔭 I’m currently working on ReactJS
+- 🔭 I’m currently working on ReactJS,Spring Boot, Microservices
 - 🌱 I’m currently learning ReactJS and Machine Learning
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help on React
 - 📫 How to reach me: Reach me on LinkedIn